axelvaldez/radical-companies/_posts/4-radical-model/2023-03-22-alternatives-to-fiat.markdown

 <h1>Our non-Fiat Alternative</h1>
  <p>Our <span class="_paradigm">Radical</span> alternative makes sure that ownership is distributed to all co-owners <em>based on their contributions</em>, not the capital they invested.
 And not based or the &ldquo;human capital&rdquo; or any other nonsense.
 It is certainly not an <em>equality</em> system, where everybody gets the same no matter what.</p>
  <p>For Sam, a co-owner, her contributions are determined by all the other co-owners who recognize it.
 The same for Joe, another co-owner.
 In fact, the same for all co-owners: other co-owners determine what the contributions of each co-owner is.
 No rules or benevolent judges needed.
 That is decentralized co-ownership.</p>
- <p>The are no rules, every co-owner figures out what a contribution is by the feelings it brings up, from enthusiasm to apathy.
+ <p>Every co-owner figures out what a contribution is by the feelings it brings up, from enthusiasm to apathy.
 If they think they've seen a contribution, then they recognize it.
 It could be somebody who reorganized the warehouse, or computer code check-in which other co-owners perceive as valuable.
 Or it could be somebody&rsquo;s smile that makes my day.
 Whatever a co-owner recognizes as a contribution, is a contribution.</p>
  <p>At this point, you should be thinking, <span class="_quotespan">wow, that is chaos!</span></p>

 <h1>Chaos!</h1>